hardbyte/python-evnex/README.md

 - Automatic retries with exponential backoff
 - Automatic re-authentication
 - Optionally pass in a `httpx` client
-- Optionally pass in tokens to resume existing session
+- Optionally pass in tokens to resume an existing session

 ## Installation

 ```
 pip install evnex
 ```

+**Requirements:** Python 3.11+

 ## Usage